 There are 2 types of redundancy pay:

-Statutory redundancy pay: what you must pay your employee by law
+- Statutory redundancy pay: what you must pay your employee by employment law

-Contractual redundancy pay: what you must pay your employee according to the terms of their contact.
+- Contractual redundancy pay: what you must pay your employee according to the terms of their contract.

 You must pay your zero-hour contract employee statutory redundancy pay if: